DataVisualizationExpert/HR-Analytics-KPI-Dashboard-using-Power-BI/README.md

 ![KPIs 2](https://github.com/DataVizExpert-Sham/HR-Gender-Diversity-KPIs-in-Power-BI/assets/151017676/bcc0ec3c-7ba6-437b-ab88-378620747114)

-## 🏗️Built using:
+## 🏗️Tools Used:
-• Microsoft Power BI for data modeling, visualization and creation of KPIs
+- Utilized Microsoft Power BI for data modeling and visualization.
-• Microsoft Excel
+- Incorporated Microsoft Excel for data analysis.

-## 🎯Benefits:
+## Project Benefits:
-📌 Promotes transparency around gender diversity within the company.
+📌 Enhance transparency on gender diversity

-📌 Helps identify gaps and opportunities to improve diversity and inclusion.
+📌 Identify and address diversity gaps

-📌 Enables data-driven decision making to foster a more diverse and inclusive workplace culture.
+📌 Enables data-driven decision-making

-📌 Provides accountability by tracking key metrics over time.
+📌 Tracks key metrics over time

-## This project leverages data analytics to gain insights into gender diversity and inclusion within the company.
-The Power BI dashboard and KPIs allow HR and management to track important metrics, identify issues, and make informed decisions to improve the representation and experience of all genders in the workforce.
-The goal is to create a workplace that is fair and inclusive for all employees.
+### This project uses data analytics to understand gender diversity and inclusion in the company.
+The Power BI dashboard and KPIs empower HR and management to track metrics, address issues, and make informed decisions to enhance workplace diversity.
+The ultimate goal is to create a fair and inclusive work environment for all employees.

-## Project File Link :
+## Project Link :
 HR Diversity Inclusion Dashboard.pbix